 Viscosity only very weakly

-pressure but increases significantly with temperature.
+pressure but increases significantly as the temperature decreases.
 After remaining

 constant around 200C until a depth of about 200 m, temperature

 rapidly decreases to about 40C at a depth of about 1000 m; the